Luke Alker

-Luke Alker (born 12 December 2006) is an English footballer who plays as a forward for club Barnsley.
+Luke William Alker (born 12 December 2006) is an English footballer who plays as a forward for club Barnsley.

 Career

 Alker joined Barnsley from the Academy at Leeds United in 2023 and became a prolific scorer for the under-18s and under-21s.
 He made his first-team debut for Barnsley on 8 October 2024, coming on as a 72nd-minute substitute for Aiden Marsh in a 2–0 defeat at Huddersfield Town in the EFL Trophy.